Announcing "rcli" - a command line tool to install and switch between R versions

 Windows does not suffer from the “administration” and “multiple installers” issues as on macOS and can even be installed into any directory.
 While most users will probably use the .exe installer from the CRAN website, command line installers like scoop exist which simplify the installation.
 Yet this approach will also suffer from the same “auto-update” issues as outlined in the previous sections and, to my knowledge, the installation of multiple versions side-by-side is not easily possible.
 Installing from source is very cumbersome as by default Windows does not provide all the build-time dependencies R needs.
 With respect to library handling, the situation is way better than on macOS because users are forced to create a user library in all cases and previously installed versions are not overwritten.

-Installing R versions with rcli
+Link to this section Installing R versions with rcli

 rcli aims to simplify all of the above by offering a generic way to install any R version on any Unix-based system (yes, Windows is not yet covered but might support might be added in the future).
 Here are some examples: